 There is no such thing as art that is detached from or independent of politics—Mao Zedong

-It was not the moment for me to offer them a lecture on ethnography, though.
+However, it was not the moment for me to offer them a lecture on the principles of ethnography.

 Whenever practicable, I stay in the villages with my local hosts.
 When I do have to stay in a town, there is usually a cheap hostel available where no-one cares much about regulations.
 On another occasion in the early 1990s, arriving in a little town, I spent the day with my Chinese colleague visiting a couple of fine ritual associations, recording them and chatting affably.
 That evening we settled into a wonderful clean hostel, recommended by our musician friends and costing about 40p a day, and next day after more excellent fieldwork we were having a cheap lunch of noodles when the cops arrived.